Who Should Be on Your Farm or Ranch Succession Planning Team?

 Succession is a financial transaction, and your lender can explain the financing options as well as the funds that are needed to transfer ownership of the land and/or equipment.

-Financial planner:
+Financial Planner

-Before making decisions about transferring assets, investing funds from the sale of the farm, or dealing with debt, consult a financial planner.
+Before making decisions about transferring farm assets, investing funds from the sale of the farm, or dealing with debt, consult a financial planner.
 Your financial planner can also provide advice on living well in retirement.

-Farm consultant:
+Farm Consultant

 Succession is a major decision.
 Farm consultants can help you evaluate the options, devise a succession plan and resolve conflicts within the family to ensure a smooth transition.

-Changing the business structure of the farm, including transferring ownership to a successor, can impact your Farm Service Agency payment eligibility and limitations.
+Changing the business structure of the farm, including transferring ownership to a successor, can impact your Farm Service Agency (FSA) payment eligibility and limitations.
 An advisor who is knowledgeable about FSA payment limit eligibility rules is an essential member of your succession planning team.